nikhiltri/dinosaur-fun-facts/index.md

 ----

-Why are sauropods such good story tellers?
+Why are sauropods such good storytellers?

 Because they have long tails.